-Save Standard Time is a nonprofit, nonpartisan, donor-funded, volunteer-run effort to preserve and extend the observation of geographically appropriate Standard Time.
+Save Standard Time is a nonprofit, nonpartisan, donor-funded, volunteer-run effort to preserve and extend the observation of longitudinally correct Standard Time.

 Save Standard Time works to raise public awareness, inform journalists, and persuade lawmakers to recognize the overwhelming body of evidence that supports the maintaining of Standard Time in winter and the ending of clock change with permanent Standard Time.